 With support from the New York Life Foundation, and in partnership with the National Child Traumatic Stress Network, Dr. Kaplow and her colleagues have developed a series of handouts for parents and caregivers to help support children facing bereavement, including in the context of the pandemic.

-Supported in part by the New York Life Foundation, our TAG Online Learning Center will provide free webinars and resources to various audiences, focusing on bereavement and grief in childhood.
+Supported in part by the New York Life Foundation, our TAG Virtual Learning Library will provide free webinars and resources to various audiences, focusing on bereavement and grief in childhood.
 Audiences will include:

 - teachers and school personnel